A Gender Lens is Essential to Sustaining Peace: Evidence from Mozambique

 Despite decades of relative peace and recent efforts to promote gender equality, women and girls in Mozambique continue to experience a disproportionate amount of insecurity.
 A new report released today by Associação Sócio-Cultural Horizonte Azul (ASCHA), a Mozambican feminist civil society organization, and the Women, Peace and Security Program at Columbia University reveals the importance of a broad understanding of “peace and security” to account for the insecurity faced by Mozambican women and girls in their everyday lives.

-During the 16 Days of Activism against Gender-Based Violence happening now, this report puts forth an inclusive vision peace and security, that fully accounts for issues of everyday human security and wellbeing, like gender-based violence.
+During the 16 Days of Activism against Gender-Based Violence happening now, this report puts forth an inclusive vision of peace and security, that fully accounts for issues of everyday human security and wellbeing, like gender-based violence.
 It also provides an important perspective spotlighting the critical work of grassroots women activists in forwarding sustainable peace.

 Through a participatory visual methods project with girls and young women from several neighborhoods of Maputo, Mozambique, this report suggests that peace, as it is traditionally understood, should include everyday human security and wellbeing, beyond issues of war and armed conflict.
 The women’s voices featured in this report underscore the urgency of recognizing the various forms of insecurity that women and girls experience, particularly in public spaces — from how girls are treated in schools, to how safe women feel walking through their communities.
 They also echo the recent push around the globe, by academics and policymakers alike, who have demonstrated key links between the gendered problems of everyday safety, structural inequality and sustainability, and durable peace and security for all.